OUR TRAVEL-NAVIGATION EQUIPMENT

 CoPilot is my 2nd place.
 It's fast, reliable and a very good way to go.

-But when I started to plan my Japan journey a few years ago, there weren't any Japan maps available for CoPilot and I examined, that that not a single navigation solution offered Japan maps.
+But when I started to plan my Japan journey a few years ago, there weren't any Japan maps available for CoPilot and I examined, that not a single navigation solution offered Japan maps.
 It might have had political reasons, but I just didn't care.
 I just needed a proper Japan map.

 In the past also Sygic had its drawbacks and I had lots of trouble with the support, but a couple of years later, it has been fully grown to a perfect run-and-gun navigation package, which also knows pretty much kinda offroad tracks.